mkudija/mkudija.github.io/reading-notes/_md/2024-05-04-Saint Vincent Ferrier.md

 ## Chapter V: The Conversion of Spain
 - "It was sufficient that he should speak what he thought in the idiom of his childhood, his family, his country, the old Valencian vernacular; the multitude, whatever their own languages, grasped his thought and make it their own."
 (113)
-- "I am speaking my mother tongue, theo nly one I now, save for Latin and a little Hebrew.
+- "I am speaking my mother tongue, the only one I know, save for Latin and a little Hebrew.
 It is God who translates it for you and renders it intelligible to you."
 (115)
 - "However far away people might be, everyone heard every syllable."
 (116)
 - Vincent preached for the mass conversion of Jews and Moors with an eye toward the future political unification of Spain

 ## Chapter VI: The End of Schism and the Hundred Years War
 - While the two popes met, Rome was captured and a third Pope was elected, Alexander V and then John XXIII
 - Two of the Popes offered to resign if Benedict did the same: Vincent preached and pleaded with him to do so for the unity of the Church despite his obstinacy (140)
-- [[Dominican]] ideal: "Master Vincent was a realist, resembling in this all the great friars of his Order—an Order at once contemplative, studious an active, based upon a complete grasp of reality temporal and spiritual."
+- [[Dominican]] ideal: "Master Vincent was a realist, resembling in this all the great friars of his Order—an Order at once contemplative, studious, and active, based upon a complete grasp of reality temporal and spiritual."
 (148)
 - Vincent saw the importance of Charles as did [[St. Joan of Arc]], but he did not prophesy her and died when she was only ten (150)
 - "He often worked on his journeys and had to carry heavy volumes with him—the whole [[2021-08-12-Summa Theologiae|Summa]] of St. Thomas, perhaps, with Commentaries.
 He had loaded them on his ass and the ass sank in the mud so that it seemed impossible to get him out again.
 'Jesus, aid him!' he cried.
 And so it happened."
 (155)